Performance, Scalability, and Troubleshooting

 11. When you are done looking at the network adapter, click on the graph showing CPU utilization.

 12. This will launch the Metrics window which will allow you to see more details about the CPU utilization.
-By default this is set to 30 minutes, but you can click on the drop down and change that to 1 hour to see the spike in the graph once we turned on the load generator.
+By default this is set to 30 minutes, which should show the spike in CPU utilization since we’ve turned on the load generator, but you can also click on the drop down and change that to 1 hour in case you need a more distant view.

 13. You can also modify the refresh timing in the upper right corner.